juuisle/code_optimization/exercise3/Exercise3.md

     Access to the elements in matrix a and c are done collumn-wise, which will lead to a cache miss on every iteration.
 The total cache miss of each iteration in the innermost loop is 2

+   b.
+   c. ?

+2. Matrix multiplation with cache blocking
+   a.
+   b.
+A block size should has 4 values for L1 (4x8=32) and 128 for L2(128x8=1024)

+3.